 Why I’ll Never Check Out Another Library Book As Long As I Live

-I’m a wee bit fired up. (translation=made as hell-o)
+I’m a wee bit fired up. (translation = mad as hell-o)

-Right now, in this very moment..
-I am absolutely heartbroken and livid, at the same time.
+Right now, in this very moment… I am equal parts heartbroken and livid, at the same time.

 I’ll read just about anything and my appetite is voracious once I turn the first page, often reading a book in one sitting even if that means staying up until the wee hours.
+Book hangover be damned.
 Closing it before I find out “what happens”, to me, is like turning off a movie before it’s over.

 Several weeks ago, while in the market, I picked up The Maze Runner.
 This was a splurge, as I usually get all my books from the library.
 When you read them in one sitting, the habit gets very expensive.
 I started borrowing instead of buying many years ago.
 Out of curiosity, I tallied up the MSRP over the course of a calendar year once, and what I had checked out was almost the equivalent of our property tax payment.

 Anyhow, after I read The Maze Runner, I put in a request for the next book in the series.
 My local branch didn’t have it but they put in a request to get it from a neighboring library.
 When I called to find out if it was in, I was told I had a damaged book fee, from a title I had checked out and returned months before.

 What?
 There must be some mistake.
 I know I didn’t damage a book that was in my care.
 And I’m thinking; “What kind of damage are we talking about, and why wasn’t I notified?”

 I read quietly, mostly in bed.
 I don’t eat or drink when I read.
 I don’t read in the tub.
 My books stay right here, in my home.